You are here

 Neuroscience, Art Come Together in Barrick Museum Exhibit

 The Barrick Museum will host the "Art and Science of Color Theory," a talk with artist Julie Oppermann at 7 p.m., Feb.
 12, 2018, in the museum auditorium.
 Informed by Oppermann’s neuroscience background as well as her active international painting practice, this presentation will touch on everyone from 19th-century French chemist Michel Eugène Chevreul to Op Art’s Bridget Riley as we travel through the history of color theory in Europe and its journey to the US.

 Artists and scientists both know that collaboration is vital to their work.
 So when UNLV Marjorie Barrick Museum of Art Interim Director Alisha Kerlin met Rochelle and Dustin Hines, two neuroscience professors from the department of psychology, they realized that this was a chance for serious interdisciplinary cross-pollination.

-Kerlin interviewed the professors about the paintings of Julie Oppermann, an American artist whose optically deceptive paintings are currently on view at the museum.
+Kerlin interviewed the professors about the paintings of Julie Oppermann when the American artist's optically deceptive paintings were on view at the museum.
 Oppermann had one biographical detail that made her particularly interesting — she received a master’s degree in neuroscience before she became a painter.